📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 PKI & Certificate ManagementCertificate lifecycle, revocation, trust chains — relevant to compliance frameworks Zero Trust ArchitectureNIST 800-207 framework, policy engine, control plane vs data plane Physical Security ControlsSite surveys, environmental monitoring, hardware security (HSM, TPM) Cloud Shared ResponsibilityWho owns security in IaaS vs PaaS vs SaaS — key compliance concept

 Security+ requires more study time than A+ or Network+ because of the breadth and the scenario-based question format.
 Most candidates need 8–12 weeks.
 This plan assumes 1–2 hours per day.
+With this much terminology to retain, spaced-repetition flashcards help — it's worth knowing the best flashcard apps for CompTIA before you pick one.

 Week 1